This November presents perhaps Portland's strongest assortment of shows in years and it is the last day for the Archer Gallery's, I Say, "Radical!"

 I Say, "Radical!"
 You Say, "Feminist!"

 is one of those shows about gender, identity and the human body that you'd think had been done a million times in the Portland area, but in fact I havent seen this sort of edgy survey of artists working in the subject attempted in a very long time.
-Way to keep a keener edge 'Couv and people who are really fired up should find it to their tastes.
+Way to keep a keener edge 'Couv (nickname for Portland's direct neighbor city in Washington State) and people who are really fired up should find it to their tastes.

 At the Archer you will find a who's who of up and comers as well as experienced guides like: Roz Crews, Kelly Bjork, Wynde Dyer, Emily Endo, Alexa Feeney, Klara Glosova, Junko Iijima, Tyler Mackie, Victor Maldonado, Patricia Melton, Matthew Offenbacher, Alyson Provax, Kelly Rauer, Maggie Sasso, Paul Mpagi Sepuya, Ann Leda Shapiro, Naomi Shersty, Alisa Sikelianos-Carter, Anthony Sonnenberg, Alexander Wurts.
-Though to tell the truth they could probably restage the show every year for 5 years without using the same names.
-The thing is the show seems to be actually curating work that invigorates and bounces off each other... none of the old, "who can humblebrag the best" that has become a cul-de-sac of tepid liberal elite thinking.
+Though to tell the truth they could probably restage the show every year without repeating the same names.
+The thing is the show seems to be actually curating work that invigorates and bounces off each other... none of the old, "who can humblebrag the best" that has become a cul-de-sac of tepid liberal elite thinking lately.
 With today's news nothing could be more relevant than visiting this show.

-That said the exhibition is a bit overhung and some of the best works are in too much competition for space.
-The highlights include Anthony Sonnenberg's big sparkly naked men, Victor Maldonado's Lucha Chapel, Alexander Wurts's festive Current Vibe video, Junko Iijima's big pink fabric adventures, Naomi Shersty's hauntingly retro The Following and everything by Wynde Dyer.
-Perhaps with some editing this could have been an all time great show for the region but being too ambitious for the amount of space it suggests larger venues (like the old Art Gym) should have taken this on at this scale.
+That said ,the exhibition is a bit overhung and some of the best works are in too much competition for space.
+The highlights include Anthony Sonnenberg's big sparkly naked men, Victor Maldonado's Lucha Chapel, Alexander Wurts's festive Current Vibe video, Junko Iijima's big pink fabric adventures, Naomi Shersty's hauntingly retro The Following and everything by Wynde Dyer with drip with attitude and savvy.
+Perhaps with some editing this could have been an all time great show for the region but being too ambitious for the amount of space it suggests larger venues (like the old Art Gym) should have taken this large scale project.

 I Say Radical, You Say Feminist | September 25 - November 10